How to keep your CRM clean and manage your prospects list in accordance with GDPR

 Article 4 of GDPR refers to some key definitions useful in the understanding of these data privacy regulations.
 Among them is the explanation of what qualifies as a data controller and a data processor.

 In order to best manage your prospects, it’s important to understand the difference between a data controller and a data processor.
 According to GDPR, a data controller is an entity that determines how and why someone’s data is used.
-The data processor actually does the processing of that data, usually on behalf of or for the controller.
-The data processor is typically a third party (person or company) outside of the controller, which is also a person or company.
+The data processor actually does the processing of that data on behalf of, or for the controller.
+The data processor is typically a third party (person or company) outside of the controller such as data hosters or email, newsletter, and paybill managers.

 Your company is a data controller — now what?